-8.01 The SEND register is a flexible register.
-The register will be reviewed three times a year by the SENCO and senior leadership.
-If pupils, when having received appropriate identified support, begin to make good progress and close the gap with their peers come off the SEND register, in consultation with parents/carers.
-If the pupil's needs are being managed successfully within the classroom with no different from or additional to support then the pupil no longer needs to be classed as SEND Support.
+8.1 The SEND register is a flexible register.
+The register will be reviewed three times a year by the SENCO and Senior Leadership Teams.
+If pupils, when having received appropriate identified support, begin to make good progress and close the gap with their peers they can come off the SEND register, in consultation with parents/carers.
+If pupils' needs are being managed successfully within the classroom, with no different from or additional to support, then the pupil no longer needs to be classed as SEND Support.
 All pupils with a diagnosis will remain on the register regardless of support received.